Dmitri Kuzmin

 Dmitri Kuzmin (Дмитрий Кузьмин; born September 9, 1977) is a Russian-born Kyrgyzstani former swimmer, who specialized in middle-distance freestyle events.
 He is a single-time Olympian (2000), and a former Kyrgyzstan record holder in the 200 and 400 m freestyle.
 While playing for the Russian senior team, Kuzmin also earned a bronze medal, along with Maksim Korsunov, Dmitry Chernyshov, and Andrey Kapralov, in the 4×200 m freestyle relay at the 1999 European Aquatics Championships in Istanbul, Turkey.

 Kuzmin competed in three swimming events at the 2000 Summer Olympics in Sydney.
 He cleared a FINA B-standard of 1:51.90 from the Russian National Championships in Moscow.
-On the first day of the Games, Kuzmin teamed up with Alexei Pavlov, Konstantin Ushkov, and another Russian import Sergey Ashihmin in the 4×100 m freestyle relay.
+On the first day of the Games, Kuzmin teamed up with Sergey Ashihmin, Konstantin Ushkov, and another Russian import Alexei Pavlov in the 4×100 m freestyle relay.
 Kuzmin swam the third leg in heat two and recorded a split of 50.61, but the Kyrgyz rounded out an eight-team field to last place and twentieth overall with a final time of 3:25.03.
 In the 200 m freestyle, Kuzmin placed twenty-eighth on the morning prelims.
 Swimming in heat four, Kuzmin edged out Moldova's Andrei Cecan to take a fifth spot by three-tenths of a second (0.30) in 1:52.93.
 Two days later, in the 4×200 m freestyle relay, Kuzmin, along with Andrei Pakin, Aleksandr Shilin, and Ivan Ivanov, were disqualified from heat one for an early takeoff during the lead-off leg.